 A circus is a place of wonder and amazement for children, and many kids hold onto dreams of one day performing in them.
 There are two magnificent circus schools that call Seattle home, and both of them offer a one-time introductory class for anyone who is older than 6 years.

-Emerald City Trapeze Arts is located just south of downtown and offers regular beginner trapeze and aerial arts classes.
+Emerald City Trapeze Arts is located just south of downtown and offer regular beginner trapeze and aerial arts classes.
 The School of Acrobatics and New Circus Arts is the largest circus school in the US and they offer a two-hour introductory flying trapeze lesson most days of the week.

 28. Visit A Swimming or Wading Pool